EddymurphyAkwiwu/MultiStateMethods/README.md

 ## Description of Folders

-### **1. Folders for R Package Implementations**
+### **1. Folders for R Software Package Implementations**
 The first six folders (**msm**, **msm-phase**, **cthmm**, **smms**, **BayesTSM**, and **hmm**) each contain sample `R` code implementing the corresponding R packages described in the above paper:

 Each of these folders has two subfolders: **Exponential** and **Weibull**.
 These subfolders include:

 1. Simulated data based on a 3-state model, assuming the true cumulative distribution function (CDF) for progression times generated in a large population setting (n = 10^6).
-The datasets are generated under two censoring mechanisms: strong and medium (see the paper for details).
+The data are generated under two censoring mechanisms: strong and medium (see the above paper for details).
-2. `R` code for generating datasets for either strong or medium censoring scenarios.
+2. `R` code for generating datasets for either strong or medium censoring mechanisms.
 3. `R` code implementing the method for the respective `R` package.

-Additionally, the **controllers** and **source** subfolders, located within each subfolder, contain scripts essential for generating the simulated data.
+Additionally, the **controllers** and **source** subfolders, located within each subfolder, contain `R` functions essential for generating the simulated data.

 ### **2. Proof_of_CDF Folder**
 The **Proof_of_CDF** folder contains R code to demonstrate how the cumulative distribution function (CDF) (also known as the cumulative incidence function, CIF) can be derived using functions from the **msm** (and **msm-phase**) package.
 Specifically, it demonstrates the use of the following functions: